evlaV/steamos-atomupd/README.md

 Also, for dev it would be nice to have a special "list" request, and the server would return the full list of images.

+When the client exists (throught Ctrl-C for example), we should make sure that all the subprocess (ie. rauc) are terminated as well.
+I don't think it's the case at the moment.

 **Hardening**